Unleash/unleash/website/docs/concepts/a-b-testing.md

 ### Potential pitfalls

 A thing to keep in mind when running experiments like this or in other cases where you're optimizing for a single metric is whether this is damaging to certain other metrics.
-Does more sign-ups also lead to more people (relatively) cancelling their membership?
+Do more sign-ups also lead to more people (relatively) cancelling their membership?
 Does it decrease engagement with other parts of your product?

 Don't do yourself a disservice by chasing one metric above all else.
 Keep an eye on other metrics at the same time and see if they are affected — always maintain a holistic view of things.